 This restriction comes from the domain $(0,\infty)^2$.
 The affine connection is regular, and the geodesics reach the boundary $x=0$ or $y=0$.
-For higher dimensional versions of $M_x$, geodesics with respect to the intrinsic affine connection are straight lines in positive ratio coordinates, with a corresponding restriction on the affine parameter.
+For higher-dimensional versions of $M_x$, geodesics with respect to the intrinsic affine connection are straight lines in positive ratio coordinates, with a corresponding restriction on the affine parameter.

-Thus, the same function $J$ induces three distinct families of curves: the affine geodesics of $M_t$, the affine geodesics of $M_x$, and the Levi--Civita geodesics on $M_x$.
+Thus, the same function $J$ induces three distinct families of curves: the affine geodesics of $M_t$, the affine geodesics of $M_x$, and the Levi-Civita geodesics on $M_x$.

-\subsection{Gradient paths}
+\subsection{Gradient Paths}

-We consider the Euclidean gradient flow of the cost function in the affine logarithmic coordinates
+We consider the Euclidean gradient flow of the cost function in the affine logarithmic~coordinates